Mackenzie Dern

 Mackenzie Lynne Dern (born March 24, 1993) is an American and Brazilian professional mixed martial artist and Brazilian Jiu-Jitsu practitioner currently competing in the women's strawweight division of the Ultimate Fighting Championship (UFC), where she is the current UFC Women's Strawweight Champion.
 She is a former world no. 1 ranked IBJJF competitor, currently ranked 6th among the female divisions.
 She is an ADCC and no gi BJJ (black belt) world champion.
-As of November 18, 2025, she is #5 in the UFC women's pound-for-pound rankings.
+As of August 18, 2026, she is #5 in the UFC women's pound-for-pound rankings.

 Early life

 Dern was born in Phoenix, Arizona.
-The daughter of Megaton Dias, a highly decorated grappling competitor.
+She is the daughter of Megaton Dias, a highly decorated grappling competitor.
 As a child, she grew up travelling back and forth between Arizona and her father's native Brazil.
 Dern is fluent in English and Portuguese.
 She has stated that Portuguese has become her primary language, explaining that "my dad and stepmom are both Brazilian.
 My boyfriend speaks Portuguese.
 I'm speaking Portuguese more than English.
 I still have lots of interactions in English of course.
 But I think in Portuguese, anything to do with fight is all in Portuguese in my mind, I dream in Portuguese."

 Dern began training by the age of three and practicing with her father and stepmother who is also a black belt, Luciana Tavares.
 Mackenzie started competing at a young age, and began competing in the adult divisions at 14 years old.
 She has won a world championship in every belt level as she progressed to black belt rank, and at brown belt she defeated a male Judo black belt on Japanese TV.
 She was then promoted to black belt by her father in December 2012, three months prior to her 20th birthday.
 She graduated from Ironwood High School in Glendale, Arizona.

 Due to her six 1st place finishes at the Asian Open, Mackenzie is the only female Jiu-Jitsu competitor to have won Gold Medals, at Black Belt level, at each of the 5 principal/highest ranking IBJJF Gi Championships - the other events are the Worlds, the Euros, the Pan Ams and the Brazilian Nationals.
 One of her biggest achievements in BJJ came when she managed to defeat Gabi Garcia despite a huge weight difference, becoming one of the few women to do so.